State of East Indonesia: President

-Balinese nobleman Tjokorda Gde Raka Soekawati was elected president at the Denpasar Conference that established the state, and held that position for the duration of the state's existence (24 December 1946 – 17 August 1950).
-Soekawati would at times went on overseas visit, during which the chair of the Provisional Representative Body would serve as acting president.
+Balinese nobleman Tjokorda Gdé Raka Soekawati was elected president at the Denpasar Conference that established the state, and held that position for the duration of the state's existence (24 December 1946 – 17 August 1950).

 Legislature

 The Provisional Representative Body for the State of East Indonesia (Dewan Perwakilan Sementara Negara Indonesia Timoer), initially consisting of the 70 participants of the Denpasar Conference, opened its first session on 22 April 1947 in the presence of Lieutenant Governor General of the Dutch East Indies Hubertus van Mook.
-On 20 February 1950 the Provisional Representative Body of East Indonesia was disbanded after election, and replaced by the People's Representative Council of East Indonesia.
+On 20 February 1950 the Provisional Representative Body of East Indonesia was disbanded after the general election, which had taken place between September and December 1949.
+It was replaced by the People's Representative Council of East Indonesia.
 The newly formed People's Representative Council was later disbanded following the dissolution of East Indonesia.

 In May 1949, a Provisional Senate was established, tasked initially with deliberating proposed constitution for East Indonesia.
 The Provisional Senate was later disbanded following the dissolution of East Indonesia, before any promulgation of the proposed constitution.